videosdk-live/videosdk-docs/docs/guide/video-and-audio-calling-api-sdk/features/connection/switch-connection-participant.md

 - **switchTo** - If you want a participant from a connected meeting to be switched from one meeting to another meeting, `switchTo` method is used.
   This method accept `meetingId`, `token` and `payload` as an object.

-  - `meetingId` - This should be the `meetingId` where you want to switch that participant from the meeting where he/she is currently joined.
+  - `meetingId` - This should be the `meetingId` where you want to switch that participant from the joined meeting.

 ### Event